Nebrethar/Global-Consent-Cookie-Sandbox-OLD/README.md

  # Global Consent Cookie Sandbox

- This public repository is used to publish a FireFox web extension that is used to delete cookies with the "cookies" JavaScript API.
+ This public repository is used to publish a FireFox web extension.

  ## How to install this web extension